 What documents are required to become a JVP business?

 Prior to start up, all businesses enter into a Standard Agreement (Contract) and Lease with the California Department of Corrections and Rehabilitation and the Department of General Services.
 Typical initial Contracts and Leases are for a five year term.

-How are inmate-employees selected?
+How are incarcerated individual-employees selected?

 What are my responsibilities as an employer?

-Your responsibilities are the same as those for any non-inmate employee.
+Your responsibilities are the same as those for any non-incarcerated individual employee.
 You are solely responsible for determining the applicability of and ensuring compliance with all pertinent federal, state and local laws, and regulations when conducting your business.
 Each employer must comply with all required employment laws and relevant Labor Code provisions.

-How are inmates paid?
+How are incarcerated individuals paid?